Things around the house could save you a trip to the vet if your pet is having any of these issues.

 Dogs and cats are known to munch on grass when they have an upset stomach.
 If they have oat grass available to chow down on, they could be feeling better much quicker!
 Cats especially love oat grass.

 Be sure to differentiate between cases that can be managed with at-home care and situations that require a doctor visit.
+While saving money on a vet visit is tempting, these natural home remedies won't solve every issue your pet has, and prolonging a serious health issue with a DIY fix can mean that your pet will be feeling even worse by the time you take him to the vet.
 We know you want what's best for your pet and will do whatever you can to make them feel like themselves again!